SJClarissa/nlp_headphone/README.md

-# Air Quality Analysis and Simulation
+# Reading headphone trends using Reddit postings
 ---

 ## Table of Contents